maxwolf621/Notes/Typescript/Function.md

 const db = getDB();
 const admins = db.filterUsers(() => this.admin);
-  The containing arrow function captures the global value of 'this'.
+  ^The containing arrow function captures the global value of 'this'.
    Element implicitly has an 'any' type because type 'typeof globalThis' has no index signature.
 ```